Agriculture in the European Green Deal: From Ambition to Action

 The European Green Deal is a growth strategy that aims to transform the EU into a prosperous, fair, competitive and resource-efficient economy, with no net emissions of greenhouse gases by 2050, zero pollution and a decoupling of economic growth from resource use.
 It is also a response to urgent challenges.

-Despite progress in some areas, many trends in the farm and food sectors are going in the wrong direction.… Read the rest
+Despite progress in some areas, many trends in the farm and food sectors are going in the wrong direction.
+We are not on target to meet the 2030 Sustainable Development Goals relevant to food systems.

 Role of the land sector in meeting EU’s climate targets